-Hopefully, you’re all set up with your CRM, and now you’re exploring how third-party apps can further improve your experience.
+Hopefully, you’re all set up with your CRM and now you’re exploring how third-party apps can further improve your experience.

 While a CRM is a great way to manage your leads on its own, it’s even more powerful with the right CRM integrations.
-When your CRM is serving your marketing, sales and customer success teams, there’s key data and actions each will expect from your chosen tool.
+When your CRM is serving your marketing, sales and customer success teams, there are key data and actions each will expect from your chosen tool.
 CRM integrations serve to support your central database and can help your team move to the next level.

 A CRM integration is the seamless connection between your CRM software and third-party applications you use day-to-day.
 These integrations automate key actions for your teams and provide them with key data needed to scale your business.

 The right CRM integrations allow you to eliminate the need to toggle between software and expand the functionality of your core CRM tool.